 Non-significant: it is rather surprising that more programming experience does not affect the other variables, for example, the number of defects and the development time.
 It also seems clear that although some students have more programming experience, they have not been used to make predictions.

-2. Knowledge in C
+5. Knowledge in C

-Significant: no significant results are obtained based on the experience in C.
+Significant: no significant results are obtained based on the experience in C. Non-significant: it is unexpected that experience from the mandatory language does not significantly affect any of the parameters.